 For those young enough not to remember, and old enough to have forgotten, there were 20 shillings to the pound and twelve pence to the shilling.
 Thus a 1901 18 inch “Swift” mower at 38/-d = £1.18.0d = 190p in decimal currency.

-Nothing has been said in the text about current values, as it is very difficult to assess these in such a comparatively new field of collecting.
+Nothing has been said in the text about current values, as it is very difficult to assess these.
 The answer to the question “what is a mower worth?” is quite simply “what someone is prepared to pay for it”, and this may vary from location to location, depending how the mower is sold and who the bidders are.
 Quite often a collectable mower may be had for a few pounds from someone turning out their grandfather's shed - whereas at a large farm machinery auction with a number of collectors present the same machine will fetch three figures.
 Neither is there a correlation between the mower’s original selling price and its current value, for example a late 19th century American sidewheel mower originally priced at a pound or two can now fetch more than many later motor mowers which originally cost their owners three month's wages.
 It's a funny old world.

 Similarly, we have left mower cutting widths in the inches in which the majority of these machines were marketed.
 For those who wish to do the conversion one inch equals 2.54 centimetres.
 Thus a 12 inch mower has a width of 30.48 centimetres, and a 40 inch machine a width of 101.6 centimetres or 1.016 metres.
 Most mowers were offered in even sizes varying by 2 inches (eg 8, 10, 12, 14, 16 inches etc.).
 Some, however, were offered in odd sizes (eg 11, 13, 15, 17 inches etc.).